12 FAM 000

 Preferred Products List (PPL): A U.S. Government document that identifies information processing equipment certified by the U.S. Government as meeting TEMPEST standards.
 Although still valid for equipment still in use and available, the PPL has been replaced by the Evaluated Products List (EPL).

-Presidential appointees: Officials of the Department who hold policy positions and are appointed by the President, by and with the advice and consent of the Senate, at the level of Ambassador, Assistant Secretary of State, or above.
+Presidential Appointees: Officials of the Department who hold policy positions and are appointed by the President, by and with the advice and consent of the Senate, at the level of Ambassador, Assistant Secretary of State, or above.
 It does not include persons who merely received assignment commissions as Foreign Service officers, Foreign Service reserve officers, Foreign Service staff officers, and employees.

-Principal officer: Principal officer is the officer in charge of a diplomatic mission, a consular mission (other than a consular agency), or other Foreign Service post.
+Principal Officer: Principal officer is the officer in charge of a diplomatic mission, a consular mission (other than a consular agency), or other Foreign Service post.

 Product certification center: A facility which certifies the technical security integrity of communications equipment.
 The equipment is handled and used within secure channels.